facebook/react-native/.github/ISSUE_TEMPLATE.md

 * React Native version: [FILL THIS OUT: Be specific, filling out "latest" here is not enough.]
 * Platform: [FILL THIS OUT: iOS, Android, or both?]
 * Development Operating System: [FILL THIS OUT: Are you developing on macOS, Linux, or Windows?]
-* Dev tools: [FILL THIS OUT: Xcode or Android Studio version, iOS or Android SDK version, if applicable]
+* Build tools: [FILL THIS OUT: Xcode or Android Studio version, iOS or Android SDK version, if applicable]